Re:Creators: Main

-A 16-year old high school student who likes to draw, but suffers from artist's block.
-He was once friends with Altair's creator, Setsuna.
-However, he grew jealous of her because of how everyone liked her drawings while his mostly went ignored.
-As a result of this, he brushed her off when she was accused of plagiarism.
-However, after learning that she committed suicide, he was left traumatized with self-loathing.
+A 16-year old high school student who is timid but good-natured.
+He aspires to write his own light novel, but struggles to draw.
+He was friends with Altair's creator, Setsuna until he got jealous of her because of how everyone liked her due to her superior drawing skills while his mostly went ignored.
+Because of this, he brushed her off when she was accused of plagiarism and even felt satisfaction in her suffering.
+However, after learning of her suicide, he was left traumatized with self-loathing.
 As a result, upon learning Altair's true identity, he initially kept this a secret from the others, unable to face his demons.
 However, he eventually pulls through and resolves to stop Altair to atone for his actions.